 - Level 7 (Master's degree).

-If you are interested in lower-level Standards, we may be able to redirect you to one of our further education college partners.
+If you are interested in standards from Levels 3 and 4, we may be able to redirect you to one of our further education college partners.

-For more information view the approved Standards on the Gov.uk website.
+For more information view the approved standards on GOV.UK.

 How are higher and degree apprenticeship delivered?

 The educational part of the apprenticeship will be based on a UWE Bristol higher and degree courses relevant to the apprenticeship.
 The course will be delivered in a range of formats including day release, block release and blended learning.
 Not all courses will be available in all formats.

 As apprenticeships are work-based qualifications, on-the-job training is undertaken at the employee’s workplace.

 How long does a higher and degree apprenticeship take?

 A higher and degree apprenticeship with UWE Bristol can take anything from 18 months to five years, depending on the course.